MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 ### Indexed columns pair well with a Filtered View
 Your default view in this large List or Library should ideally be composed of only Indexed columns.
 If not, it should be filtered first by an Indexed column.

+> **Pro Indexing Tip**
+>  If you can, always index by Title, Modified, Created, Modified By, and Created By columns.
+You can piece together a viable view with this, and so can your users.

 ### Example Scenario 1: Indexing  for a Simple list